sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - **Constraints**: Single PHP entry point; MySQL credentials stored in dedicated config; avoid external services due to restricted environment; host custom CSS/JS under `/assets` while continuing to load vendor libraries (jQuery) from a stable CDN.
 - **Structure**: Backend refactored to PHP OOP with discrete classes (`CatalogApplication`, `HttpResponder`, `DatabaseFactory`, `Seeder`, `HierarchyService`, `SeriesFieldService`, `SeriesAttributeService`, `ProductService`, `CatalogCsvService`, `CatalogTruncateService`, `PublicCatalogService`) to isolate responsibilities and enhance maintainability; `SeriesFieldService` now focuses on field metadata while `SeriesAttributeService` persists series-level values, `CatalogTruncateService` performs destructive resets with confirmation/audit logging, and `PublicCatalogService` composes data from every domain into a single immutable snapshot.
 The frontend is now a single ES6 module (`CatalogUI`) that wraps all jQuery interactions with cached selectors, arrow-function helpers, and batched render/update pipelines to minimize DOM reflow and repeated AJAX calls.
 Section 2 contains two fully independent editors: the Series Custom Fields card renders a Product Attribute Field Editor that always posts `fieldScope = product_attribute`, while the Series Metadata card owns both the Series Metadata Field Editor (`fieldScope = series_metadata`) and the values form so scopes never mingle.
 - **UI Layout & Bootstrap Integration**: `catalog_ui.html` now loads Bootstrap 5.3 (CSS + bundle JS) from the official CDN strictly for its grid/flex utilities, reset rules, tables, and buttons, while `/assets/css/catalog_ui.css` remains the source of truth for spacing, typography, and colors.
 Bootstrap gutters (`g-*`), margins, and paddings are overridden via explicit `gap`, `margin`, and `padding` declarations plus `.no-bootstrap-gap` helpers so every horizontal/vertical rhythm (8px gutters inside cards, 16px between panels, 24px section spacing) matches the pre-Bootstrap layout.
 Bootstrap classes are applied conservatively (e.g., `container-fluid`, `row`, `col`) to reuse its responsive helpers without altering panel widths, and any new components must document their spacing overrides inside the stylesheet to guarantee visual parity.
+- **UI Table Controls (Bootstrap DataTables)**: jQuery DataTables 1.13.x with the Bootstrap 5 styling bundle is the canonical table enhancer for admin lists.
+Each interactive table (`#series-fields-table`, `#series-metadata-fields-table`, `#product-list-table`, `#csv-history-table`, `#truncate-audit-table`) instantiates DataTables in client-side mode with paging, column sorting, and per-table search while reusing the cached row data that already lives inside `CatalogUI`.
+The plugin is loaded via CDN alongside Bootstrap, and all initialization/destruction logic runs through the ES6 module so rerenders, selection states, and button bindings remain centralized.
+Layout conventions are locked: the "Show _N_ entries" length selector must appear on the top-left, the search box on the top-right, the pagination controls on the bottom-right, and the range/status text on the bottom-left so every table presents identical controls across the app.
+The Products grid (`#product-list-table`) additionally enables DataTables FixedColumns (left = 3) with horizontal scrolling so the ID/SKU/Name columns stay pinned while custom attribute columns can extend beyond the viewport.
 - **Asset Storage**: CSV import/export history persisted under `storage/csv` using timestamped filenames to enable download or deletion without extra schema, and destructive truncate events are appended as JSON lines under `storage/csv/truncate_audit.jsonl` so operators can verify who initiated the wipe and what counts were affected.
 - **Trade-offs**: Using a single PHP file centralizes logic but increases complexity-mitigated via modular PHP functions; MySQLi over PDO for simplicity but lacks driver abstraction.